ZolanaPrime/stellaris-small-tweaks/README.md

 - Disable subjects joining automatically on federation creation
     - (NB: Hegemony/Martial Alliance remain unchanged - subjects will still join on federation creation by default.)

+#To do

+- War in Heaven trigger
+- Great Khan
+- Envoy cap?
+- Federation's End

 # Instructions